RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

   - Perform ETL operations on data.
   - Frequently changed data.
   - Data is being ingested periodically.
+  -Temporary tables will be available for approximately 24 hours.
-- BigQuery maintains a seven-day history of changes so that you can query a point-intime snapshot of data
+- BigQuery maintains a **seven-day** history of changes so that you can query a point-intime snapshot of data

  **Streaming inserts** in BigQuery provide best effort de-duplication.
 By including an insertID that uniquely identifies a record, BigQuery can detect duplicates and prevent them from being inserted.
 However, if no insertID is provided, BigQuery does not attempt to de-duplicate the data.
 - BigQuery supports both batch and streaming data processing.Batching data to BigQuery is free, while streaming data is charged based on size.
 Federated queries on protobuf message fields from Bigtable cannot be performed using BigQuery.
 - Wildcard tables support built-in BigQuery storage only.
 You cannot use wildcards when querying an external table or a view.

-### Caching
+**Caching** :Caching is the process of storing frequently accessed data in a temporary storage area so that it can be quickly retrieved at a later time without having to go back to the original source.
 - predictive (pre-fetch) cache is only active for data sources that use the owner’s credentials to access the underlying data.
 - Data Studio caching maximum period is 12 hours.
 - BigQuery writes query results to a table, either a destination table specified by the user or a temporary, cached results table.Temporary, cached results tables incur no storage costs and are maintained per-user, per-project; whereas storing query results in a permanent table will result in storage charges.